pepstock-org/Charba/readme.md

 ### Development

    * change visibility of `CartesianAxis` class, now it is public.
+   * change visibility of `AbstractModel` class, now it is public.
    * add `checkAndGetValue` static method to `IsColor` class.
    * add `@Override` annotation to all overriding methods.
+   * override the hashCode `$H` property for `NativeObject` objects that GWT is adding to objects in order to set the property as NOT enumerable and NOT configurable.

 License
 -------